 Morning register and playground doors will close at 9:00 am.
-Pupils who arrive between 8:50 and 9:00 will be counted as present and marked as L (see Appendix A).
 Any pupil who arrives after the closing of the register will be marked as U (see Appendix A) and will need to enter the school through the main reception.